Vietnam.vn - Nền tảng quảng bá Việt Nam

 Trust and listen to me

-At the meeting with parents of the 10th grade class next school year, answering the question "How to accompany your child?", Ms. Nguyen Thi Nhiep shared: "Understand your child's strengths and weaknesses to encourage and help your child overcome their weaknesses.
-Each child is suitable for a different way of learning, so don't force your child to follow a stereotype.
+At the meeting with parents of 10th graders in the upcoming school year, answering the question "How to accompany your child?", Ms. Nguyen Thi Nhiep shared: "Understand your child's strengths and weaknesses to encourage and help your child overcome their weaknesses.
+Each child is suited to a learning style, so don't force your child to follow a stereotype.
 Always show trust and listen to your child's thoughts and feelings.

-Study with your child, build goals and study plans.
-Do not complain about common difficulties.
-Do not put pressure on your child about grades.
+Research and build goals and study plans with your child.
+Don't complain about common difficulties.
+Don't put pressure on your child about grades.
 Encourage your child to participate in many experiential activities in the spirit of studying hard and playing hard.
 Be there when your child stumbles.

 VINH HA